Suv4o/personal-blog-2023/content/2021/07/13/firebase-authentication-token-verification-with-a-custom-backend-server.md

 ## Connect your app to Firebase

-Before we start working with Firebase we need to create a Firebase project in the [Firebase console](https://console.firebase.google.com/?authuser=0).
+Before we start working with Firebase we need to create a Firebase project in the <a href="https://console.firebase.google.com/?authuser=0" target="_blank" rel="noopener noreferrer">Firebase console</a>.
 We will then add and initialise the Firebase SDK to our web app.
-For a detailed explanation on how to set up Firebase to your JavaScript project, follow the instructions on this [link](https://firebase.google.com/docs/web/setup).
+For a detailed explanation on how to set up Firebase to your JavaScript project, follow the instructions on this <a href="https://firebase.google.com/docs/web/setup" target="_blank" rel="noopener noreferrer">link</a>.

 ## User authenticate from the client side